Leesburg Pike Line

-The Leesburg Pike Line, designated Route 28A, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Tysons station of the Silver Line of the Washington Metro and King Street – Old Town station of the Yellow and Blue lines of the Washington Metro.
-The 28A trips run every 12 minutes between 7AM and 9PM and 30 minutes after 9PM.
+The Leesburg Pike Line, designated Route F20, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Tysons station of the Silver Line of the Washington Metro and King Street – Old Town station of the Yellow and Blue lines of the Washington Metro.
+The F20 trips run every 12 minutes between 7AM and 9PM and 30 minutes after 9PM.
 This line provides service from Tysons Corner in Fairfax County to Old Town Alexandria.
-Route 28A trips are roughly 80 minutes long.
+Route F20 trips are roughly 90 minutes long.
+It is the busiest metrobus route in Virginia at around 6,400 riders per weekday in 2023.

 Route description and service

-The 28A operates out of Four Mile Run Division 7 days a week.
-The 28A operates via Leesburg Pike, Broad Street, Seminary Road and Duke Street throughout the entire route.
-In the Alexandria portion of the route, the 28A runs limited stop between Foxchase and King Street Station, while the remaining portions are local service.
-The 28A runs through the neighborhoods of Tysons Corner, Falls Church, Seven Corners, Culmore, Bailey's Crossroads, Skyline City, Seminary West, and Old Town Alexandria.
+The F20 operates out of Four Mile Run Division 7 days a week.
+The F20 operates via Leesburg Pike, Broad Street, Seminary Road and Duke Street throughout the entire route.
+In the Alexandria portion of the route, the F20 runs limited stop between Foxchase and King Street Station, while the remaining portions are local service.
+The F20 runs through the neighborhoods of Tysons Corner, Falls Church, Seven Corners, Culmore, Bailey's Crossroads, Skyline City, Seminary West, and Old Town Alexandria.

 History

 Background

 The Leesburg Pike Line was introduced in 1939, as the route was part of the Washington Virginia & Maryland Coach Company.
 There was also the Seven Corner Line, which also ran on the same line, which was operated by the Alexandria, Barcroft and Washington Transit Company.
-In 1973, WMATA operates the line, when it acquired all routes from the AB&W and the WV&M. Since 1973, the Leesburg Pike Line consists of all 28 line.
+In 1973, WMATA operates the line, when it acquired all routes from the AB&W and the WV&M. From 1973 to 2025, the Leesburg Pike Line consists of all 28 line.
 The 28A provides reliable service in Leesburg Pike to connect from neighborhoods, to marketplaces, to landmarks, and to business.